bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version         Description
-    3.0.0+20180210  Rework method of selecting subscribers
+    3.0.1+20180224  Display the number of subscribers not ready to send 3.0.0+20180210  Rework method of selecting subscribers
     2.3.3+20170127  Improve handling of missing attribute
     2.3.2+20160527  Add class map for autoloading